Bipolar Disorder Mood Swings: What To Know

 A mood disorder is a condition where someone struggles to regulate their moods in a healthy way.
 Bipolar disorder is one of these conditions; depressive disorders are another branch.

-People with bipolar disorder may have manic and depressive episodes that last much longer, and they may seem to come out of the blue.
-However, some people may have only a manic episode, with no depressive episode.
-Sometimes, a person may not be able to identify what is causing a mood shift.
+People with bipolar disorder may have manic and depressive episodes that last much longer than a typical mood swing in a healthy individual, and they may seem to come out of the blue.
+Some people may have only a manic episode, with no depressive episode.
+Others may have only one manic episode and cycle through years of depression.

 Physical and mental health risks associated with bipolar disorder mood swings

-Manic episodes may make someone with bipolar disorder more likely to engage in risky behavior, and both manic and depressive episodes can heighten the risk of suicide.
+Manic episodes may make someone with bipolar disorder more likely to engage in risky behavior like excessive spending or unprotected sex, and both manic and depressive episodes can heighten the risk of suicide.

 Treatment of bipolar disorder